AMR says hedge funds may provide equity financing

 The group was considering $1 billion to $2 billion in equity financing and could provide enough to allow AMR to exit bankruptcy on its own, Dow Jones reported, citing three unnamed people involved with the matter.

-That could give AMR more leverage as it explores a possible merger with US Airways Group Inc LCC.N, two of the people told Dow Jones.
+That could give AMR more leverage as it explores a possible merger with US Airways Group Inc, two of the people told Dow Jones.

 The funds hold more than $600 million in AMR bonds, Dow Jones said.